focusaurus/tealeaves/ssh-key-notes.md

 OpenSSH supports the following key types

 - ed25519
-  - private key is PEM plus openssh-key-v1
+  - private key is PEM(openssh-key-v1)
-  - public key is SSLEAY format with ssh-ed25519 label
+  - public key is openssh-key-v1 format with ssh-ed25519 label
 - rsa
-  - private key is PEM plus ??
+  - private key is PEM(ASN.1) or PEM(openssh-key-v1) (with `-o`)
-  - public key is SSLEAY format with ssh-rsa label
+  - public key is openssh-key-v1 format with ssh-rsa label
 - ecdsa
-  - private key is PEM plus openssh-key-v1
+  - private key is PEM(ASN.1) or PEM(openssh-key-v1) (with `-o`)
-  - public key is SSLEAY format with ecdsa-sha2-nistp256 label
+  - public key is openssh-key-v1 format with ecdsa-sha2-nistp* label
 - dsa
-  - private key is PEM plus ??
+  - private key is PEM(ASN.1) or PEM(openssh-key-v1) (with `-o`)
-  - public key is SSLEAY format with ssh-dss label
+  - public key is openssh-key-v1 format with ssh-dss label

 ## ed25519 private key file format (no passphrase)

+- PEM wrapper with "OPENSSH PRIVATE KEY" tag around a base64 payload

 ```
 # ASCII magic "openssh-key-v1" plus null byte